It’s a lovely day in the neighbourhood. The sun is blooming, birds are shining, flowers are sing—wait; that’s not quite how it goes.

 However, the field of neuroplasticity has taught us that the brain is a resilient organ.
 It can adapt to compensate for injury, restoring functionalities that were once severely impaired.

 My own recoveries are a testament to what’s possible: I’ve bounced back from autoimmune encephalitis relapses several times, going from as low as 25% of my baseline level of functioning back up to 95-100%.
-A few months after my hospitalization last year, I became well enough to find my feet as a full-time Communications Manager, move countries, and build a life beyond any health limitations.
+A few months after my hospitalization last year, I became well enough to find my feet as a full-time Communications Manager, travel abroad, and build a life beyond any health limitations.

 But what can you do in the meantime, while recovery feels out of reach?
 Frankly, this is a daily reassessment for me that I hope to cover in a future post.
 But for today, I have a couple quick suggestions.